sdvdxl/influxdb.com/content/blog/2015/09/21/statistics_and_diagnostics.md

 ![](/img/blog/stats_and_diags/gc1.png)
 ![](/img/blog/stats_and_diags/gc2.png)

-The next example of a query, visualized using Chronograf, shows a `derivative` query of the total garbage collection (GC) pause time of the Go runtime.
+The next example of a query, also visualized using Chronograf, shows a `derivative` query of the total garbage collection (GC) pause time of the Go runtime.
 Since this graph shows rate-of-change, the spikes in the graph show when a GC pause took place.

 ![](/img/blog/stats_and_diags/gc3.png)

 The final example shows Graphite statistical data.
 The first graph is also a derivative, this time of the number of bytes received by the Graphite input.
 As be clearly seen, the Graphite data is sent to InfluxDB in a very bursty manner.
-The last graph shows Graphite traffic lasted about 30 minutes, during which time the "connections_active" count was non-zero.
+The last graph shows Graphite traffic lasted about 30 minutes, during which time the `connections_active` count was non-zero.

 ![](/img/blog/stats_and_diags/graphite1.png)
 ![](/img/blog/stats_and_diags/graphite2.png)